 Figure 3.
-Model coefficients for independent variables included in percent recessed marsh (left) and relative percent cover native (right) models.
+Coefficients for independent variables included in the site-based percent recessed marsh model (left) and plot-based relative percent cover native model (right).
 Coefficients right of 0 (blue) indicate positive effects, and those located to the left of zero (red), indicate negative effects.
 Within each panel, coefficients are ordered from the most to least positive effects.
 Coefficients with statistically significant effects are noted with asterisks (p < .001 ‘***’, .01 ‘**’, .05 ‘*’).
 Error bars represent 95% confidence intervals.

 Relative % Cover of Native Species in Created Marshes

-A total of 1270 vegetation plots sampled in created marshes were included in this model, with 857 plots sampled at 51 sites in 2015, and 413 plots sampled at 28 sites in 2021 (Fig. 4). were inwere in (I)Relative percent cover of native species ranged from 0 – 100% in the created marsh sample plots, averaging 60.2% (SD = 35.8%).
-Sampling effort was similar among years in created marshes, averaging 16.8 plots/site in 2015 and 14.8 plots/site in 2021.
+A total of 1244 vegetation plots sampled in created marshes were included in this model, with 850 plots sampled at 51 sites in 2015, and 394 plots sampled at 28 sites in 2021 (Fig. 4).
+No reference site plot data were included, as we wanted to include project age as a variable, which is specific to created tidal marshes.
+Numeric plot data represented a wide range of brackish and freshwater created tidal marsh conditions: channel proximity (0–201 m), project age at time of sampling (2–37 years), distance upriver (0.4–46.9 km), elevation (-0.77– 2.80 m).
+Among categorical variables, 524 (42%) of plots were in the North Arm, and 273 (22%) were in closed embayments (see Appendix I for detailed summary statistics).
+Relative percent cover of native species ranged from 0 – 100% in the sample plots, averaging 60.2% (SD = 35.8%).
+Sampling effort was similar among years in created marshes, averaging 16.7 plots/site in 2015 and 14.6 plots/site in 2021.